-- 24.3.1 Contributions will be sought towards improvement to the public realm within the City Centre from residential development of 10 units or more, and from major non-residential developments. - 24.3.2 This will be applied to residential developments in all areas of the City, not just within the City Centre, and will be spent on public realm improvement projects.
+- 24.3.1 Contributions will be sought towards improvement to the public realm within the City Centre from residential development of 10 units or more, and from non-residential developments of 1,000 sqm floor space or more.
+Non-residential development outside of the City Centre will not be required to contribute towards the public realm. - 24.3.2 This will be applied to residential developments in all areas of the City, not just within the City Centre, and will be spent on public realm improvement projects.